ATLAS-B28/Jakarta-CLI/ReadMe.md

 - `rename`: Rename a file or directory in the current directory.
 - `replace`: Replace the contents of a file in the current directory.
 - `append`: Append contents to a file in the current directory.
+- `write`: Write contents to a file in the current directory.

 I built this CLI to help me learn Java and to practice my coding skills. and also learn to use AI assistance more efficiently.
 But I did face a lot of